cluesurf/.github/profile/readme.md

 The goal is to create a seed for transforming consciousness into a beautiful new flower.
 The seed will likely for now be some sort of evolving book or world or game which you engage in to gather the knowledge.
 Books would be an easier MVP, but utlimately who knows where things could go.

-ClueSurf is creating a next generation data modeling framework, and APIs for the emerging group of digital natives coming into the work world full force.
+Started creating a next generation data modeling framework, and APIs for the emerging group of digital natives coming into the work world full force.
 It's the hope that the designs and blueprints outlined in detail here will be implemented in the coming years.
 With all your help, and the help of AI in the time ahead, we will bring these interfaces to life, and they will make it super clean and straightforward to define patterns, structure data, and write reusable, shareable code.

 ## Open Source Software